suncoast-devs/handbook/curriculum/fundamentals/modules/html-css/lessons/intro-to-responsive/assignments/octodex.md

 ## Objectives

 - Build on your knowledge of HTML & CSS
-- Implement a responsive design with media queries
 - Implement, from scratch, a given design
 - Understand HTML/CSS Layout
 - Be able to place elements on a page where you want them.